tomassidiskis/Data-Engineering-Project-In-AWS/README.md

 ## Overview

-This project aims to securely manage, streamline, and perform analysis on the structured and semi-structured YouTube videos data based on the video categories and the trending metrics.
+This project aims to securely manage, streamline, and perform analysis on the structured and semi-structured data

 ## Project Goals
 * Data Ingestion — Build a mechanism to ingest data from different sources